coccon/proffastpylot/docs/input_parameter_list.md

 The example input file [input_sodankyla_example.yml](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/example/input_sodankyla_example.yml) contains the most relevant input parameters to run the PROFFASTpylot.
-However, there are several more paramerters which can be used optionally.
+However, there are several more parameters which can be used optionally.
 In this file ALL parameters are given and explained:

-## Site informations
+## Site information
 - instrument_number: The serial number of your EM27/SUN.
                      (Or any other number you want to give to your instrument.)